-With this result visualization an iso-surface is drawn passing through all the points which have the same result'svalue inside a volume mesh (iso-lines for a surface mesh).
-To create isosurfaces there are several options.
+With this result visualization a iso-surface is drawn passing through all the points which have the same result's value inside a volume mesh (iso-lines for a surface mesh).
+To create iso-surfaces there are several options.

-• Select View results->Iso surfaces->Automatic width->Velocity->|Velocity| through the menu bar or clicking on on the results view icon bar.
+• Select View results->Iso surfaces->Automatic width->Velocity->|Velocity| through the menu bar or clicking on \checkmark on the results view icon bar.

 After choosing the result, you are asked for a width.
-This width is used to create as many isosurfaces as are needed between the Minimum and Maximum defined values (these are included).
+This width is used to create as many iso-surfaces as are needed between the Minimum and Maximum defined values (these are included).